jkincali/AppyAds/README.md

 ```
 Of course, there are further options available, and intial views can even be embedded within the AppyAdManager view.
 Please see the appyads.com developer pages for more information.
 #Setting up Account IDs and Campaign IDs
-All advertising campaigns are initiated through an account at AppyAds.com.
+All advertising campaigns are initiated through an account at <a href="appyads.com">AppyAds.com</a>.
 From there, you can sign up for an account and begin to create your own ads, or sign up for ads to be delivered to your app.